 The Early Mentions of Unicorns

 Unicorns have been mentioned in works as far back as in Ancient Greece.
-Greek writers believe they live in faraway places such as in India.
-Such country was largely unknown to Europeans that time.
+Greek writers believe they live in faraway places such as India.
+Such a country was largely unknown to Europeans at that time.
 However, people believe that unicorns were powerful and fierce animals that should not be meddled with.
+The holiday is just as enjoyable as the Bicycle Day About, History, Celebration

 Unicorns During the Middle Ages